Liberty Tree District

 The Liberty Tree District is a historic district encompassing a collection of six mid-scale commercial buildings between the Downtown Crossing area and the Theater District of Boston, Massachusetts.
+Located at and near the junction of Washington and Essex Streets, it is a well-preserved collection of mid-19th century commercial architecture, with a history as an important commercial part of Boston dating to the 18th century.
+The district was added to the National Register of Historic Places in 1980.

+Description and history

-They are clustered around the corner of Washington and Essex Streets, on the edge of the area known in the 20th century has Boston's Combat Zone, or adult entertainment district.
-The area is historically significant as the site in the 1760s of the Liberty Tree and the Liberty Tree Tavern, a focal point of colonial discontent against British rule.
-This significance is reflected in a carved relief on the Liberty Tree Block, a brick commercial block built in 1850 at the corner of Washington and Essex.
+The Liberty Tree District is a roughly L-shaped district, centered on the southeast corner of Washington and Essex Streets in downtown Boston.
+This corner was at the edge of the area known in the 20th century as Boston's Combat Zone, or adult entertainment district.
+In Boston's early colonial period, Washington Street was the only road off the Shawmut Peninsula, and this area was one that catered to travelers.
+In the 1760s it was the site of the Liberty Tree and the Liberty Tree Tavern, a focal point of colonial discontent against British rule.
+This significance is reflected in a carved relief on the Liberty Tree Block, the brick commercial block built in 1850 at the corner of Washington and Essex.
 The building was designated as a Boston Landmark by the Boston Landmarks Commission in 1985.

-The district features Greek Revival, Late Victorian, and Italianate architecture.
-The area was added to the National Register of Historic Places in 1980.
+The oldest building in the district is the 1824 Lafayette Hotel, located next to the Liberty Tree Block on Washington Street.
+Its modest Federal-style facade is actually an early 20th-century alteration.
+Lining Essex Street east of the Liberty Tree Block are a collection of smaller late 19th-century commercial blocks, three of which have Gothic exteriors, and one has a rare surviving wooden facade from the 1870s.